Certification and EHR Incentives

 CMS establishes the meaningful use objectives and measures which EPs and EHs must achieve in order to qualify for incentive payments.
 The standards, implementation specifications, and certification criteria adopted by the Secretary establish the minimum requirements that CEHRT must include to support the achievement of these objectives and measures.
 To access the Standards and Certification Criteria Final Rules, please visit our Regulations.

 The ONC HIT Certification Program establishes the ONC-Approved Test Method which must be used to evaluate the conformance of products to the standards and certification criteria.
 For more information, please visit Testing and Test Methods.

 Certification ensures that the EHR technology providers choose to adopt offers the necessary capabilities, functionalities, and security to help them achieve MU.

 To qualify to receive incentive payments, EPs and EHs must successfully attest to meaningful use by adopting and demonstrating their meaningful use of CEHRT.

 The graphic below depicts the process by which EPs and EHs can use CEHRT to qualify for incentive payments under the CMS EHR Incentive Programs.

 Meaningful Use Attestation

-Meaningful Use is sponsored by CMS; however, certain MU attestation requirements require actions with the ONC Certification Program.
-An EP or EH selects a Complete EHR or a combination of EHR Module(s) to create a complete certified EHR on the Certified Health IT Product List (CHPL) to generate a CMS EHR Certification ID required in the meaningful use attestation process.
+An EP or EH selects a Complete EHR or a combination of EHR Module(s) to create a complete certified EHR on the Certified Health IT Product List (CHPL) to generate the CMS EHR Certification ID required in the meaningful use attestation process.
 For step-by-step instructions on using the CHPL, please visit the site here.
 For more information on the meaningful use attestation process and requirements, please visit the CMS EHR Incentive Programs.